 Table 2 presents the summary statistics for the frequency of each skill's occurrence in the job adverts dataset per each major ISCO-08 group and in total.
 The most commonly required skill in our dataset is character skill, being listed in 75.8% of job adverts.
-Social and cognitive skills are the second and third most required skills, being required in 58.1% and 41% of the job adverts.
-In turn, Writing and creativity skills appear the least, in 3.2% and 4.7% of job adverts, respectively.
+Social and cognitive skills are the second and third most dominant required skills, being required in 58.1% and 41% of the job adverts.
+In turn, Writing and creativity skills occur the least, in 3.2% and 4.7% of job adverts, respectively.

 Table 3 provides an overview of correlation coefficients between the skills.
-Overall, it suggests that correlations between the different skills are rather low (not exceeding 0.25), hence justifying our skill categorization.
-Furthermore, correlation provides information on which skills are more likely to be required together.
+Overall, it suggests that correlations between the different skills are rather low (not exceeding 0.25), hence justifying our skill categorization.17 Furthermore, correlations provide information which skills are more likely to be required together.
 For example, cognitive skills tend to be required, along with character skills.
 Whereas character skills will also often be required along with social skills.
 Interestingly, job adverts requiring specific software skills almost never contain general computer skill requirements.
-Similarly, specific software skill requirements are rarely found in combination with people management or social skills.
+Similarly, specific software skill requirements are rarely found, along with people management or social skills.

-&lt;sup>17 It is therefore unlikely that the final results of this paper will suffer from multicollinearity issues arising from skill similarity.
+17 It is therefore unlikely that the final results of this paper will suffer from multicollinearity issues.